AshKmo/slhcc-hackathon-2025/README.md

 The best code editor I have in my GitHub account.

 ## Building
+- Clone the repo
+- Install the SDL2, SDL2\_ttf and SDL2\_img library development packages for your system
+- Run `go mod tidy` to install the necessary go modules
-Install the necessary Go modules with `go mod tidy`, then run `go build` to build the app.
+- Run `go build` to build the app

 ## Running
 This program relies on SDL2, SDL2\_ttf and SDL2\_img, so make sure you install the necessary packages on your system before running.